AllenDowney/ThinkDSP/README.md

 ## Running the code

 Most of the code for this book is in Jupyter notebooks.
 If you are not familiar with Jupyter, you can run a tutorial by [clicking here](https://jupyter.org/try).
-Then select "Try Classic Notebook".
-It will open a notebook with instructions for getting started.

 To run the ThinkDSP code, you have several options:

-Option 1: Run the notebooks on Google Colab.
+1. **Google Colab** — Best for a quick start: no local install, works in a browser, free.

-Option 2: Run the notebooks on Binder.
+2. **Conda on your computer** — Best for a stable local setup and offline work.

-Option 3: Use Conda to install the libraries you need and run the notebooks on your computer.
+   Downsides: larger download and a bit more setup than Colab.

-Option 4: Use poetry to install the libraries you need and run the notebooks on your computer.
+3. **Poetry on your computer** — Best if you already use Poetry / prefer a project-local virtualenv.

 The following sections explain these options in detail.